LLNL/Rflow/README.md

   -1, --norm1           Start with all norms=1
   -F [FIXED [FIXED ...]], --Fixed [FIXED [FIXED ...]]
-                        Names of variables (as regex) to keep fixed in searches -n, --normsfixed      Fix all physical experimental norms (but not free norms) -r RESTARTS, --restarts RESTARTS
+                        Names of variables (as regex) to keep fixed in searches --ExcludeFile EXCLUDEFILE
+                        Name of file with names of variables (as regex) to exclude if any string within group name -n, --normsfixed      Fix all physical experimental norms (but not free norms) -r RESTARTS, --restarts RESTARTS
                         max restarts for search